redhat-openstack/website/README.md

 ### Setting up deployment

-FIXME: Right now, please reference data/site.yml
+FIXME: Right now, please reference <data/site.yml>

 ### Actual deployment

-You'll need to be added to the `osasteam` group on OpenShift and have your public key added to your profile.

-Afterward, deployment is a simple single command:
+After copying your public key to the remote server and configuring your site in <data/site.yml>, deployment is one simple command:

 ```
 bundle exec middleman deploy